-In season shooting has some limitations because of time and wanting to keep players fresh, but ensuring players are getting up plenty of shots to maintain their skills and to even improve will go a long way for the success of your team.
+In-season shooting has some limitations because of time and keeping players fresh, but ensuring players are getting up plenty of shots to improve their skills will go a long way for the success of your team.
 The most obvious way to prioritize shooting is to incorporate it into practice.
-The possibilities for shooting in your practice are endless and can be done in block fashion, guided defense, small sided games and with your Dr. Dish shooting machine.
+The possibilities for shooting during your practices are endless and can be done in block fashion, guided defense, and small side-games.
+In all cases, these drills and reps be maximized with Dr. Dish shooting machines.

-The offseason provides players with more time to concentrate on improving their game, so the expectation should be that players are getting more shots up.
-There are several clubs, leagues and workouts that you can provide players with throughout the offseason.
 The 10,000 shot club is a classic, but one that is beneficial and motivating to players.
 There can be several levels of the club from 5,000 to 7,500 to 10,000 and even 15,000.
 There can be different levels of awards for each level.
-Some award ideas are a t-shirt, name in program, recognition at half time of a game, etc. These type of clubs are largely done on an honor system where parents have to sign off, but if you would like to lower the number and track player shots only on the Dr. Dish that is a possibility as well.
+Some award ideas are a t-shirt, name in program, recognition at half time of a game, etc. These type of clubs are largely done on an honor system where parents have to sign off, but again, Dr. Dish shooting machines can provide increased efficiency AND verified results.

-Depending on your state rules, part of the issue of summer is being able to hold players accountable and ensure that they are getting in the gym.
-If you have a challenge like the One Count challenge and a player eventually accomplishes the goal then it is likely that, that player has been in the gym.
+Depending on your state rules, a large obstacle in the summer is being able to hold players accountable and ensure that they are getting in the gym.
+If you have a challenge like the One Count challenge and a player eventually accomplishes the goal, it is very likely that player has been in the gym.

 The Dr. Dish Skill Builder is a way to be able to keep stats throughout the summer and be able to see who has been in the gym.
 Skill Builder allows coaches to make and program workouts that players can use while working out.
 This helps players know and understand how to work out.